Skip to content

 Understanding Sales Potential: Definition, Application, and Strategies for Leveraging It

-Sales Potential refers to an evidence-based estimate of the achievable sales or billing level for an individual business customer across different offerings.
-It is derived from the behavior of similar customers in a peer group, providing insights into what could realistically be achieved within a given market segment.
+Sales Potential is an evidence-based estimate of the achievable sales or billing level for an individual business account across different offerings.
+It is derived from the behavior of similar accounts within a peer group, providing insights into what could realistically be achieved within a given market segment.

-In this context, "evidence-based" means that we look at existing customer data to establish benchmarks for what constitutes a "good" sales level.
-These benchmarks are not static—sales potential evolves as customer behaviors and market conditions change.
+In this context, "evidence-based" means analyzing existing account data to establish benchmarks for what constitutes a "good" sales level.
+These benchmarks are dynamic—sales potential evolves as account behaviors and market conditions change.
 As performance improves, sales potential can increase accordingly.

 Why is Sales Potential Not a Fixed Figure?